kristjanr/wise-cs/scraped-data/sections/03-holding-money/subsections/04-using-assets/articles/17-understanding-how-your-money-is-performing-when-you-hold-it-as-interest/content.md

+# Using Assets
-# Understanding how your money is performing when you hold it as Interest
+## Understanding how your money is performing when you hold it as Interest
 ##  **How to check how your money is performing**

 The fastest way to check your Assets' performance is via the app.